JayRugMan/Bash_Timer/README.md

 should be \n (Unix style) - Maybe I'll make it work with /r/n or /r for Windows or Mac later... maybe...

+Also note, the code is written to show eod considering "Lunch," so that category is necessary in the current version

 # Categories
 Some category
 Project 2